 High performers always have a plan, and they are wired to spend more time thinking before acting.
 Reminds me of the famous quote by Abraham Lincoln ”Give me six hours to chop down a tree and I will spend the first four sharpening the ax.”
 Charting your five moves is simply focusing on the things that actually matter and condensing them down into five things that will help you reach your goal.

-As Brendan puts it, “Let’s pause here and remember that the main thing is to keep the main thing the main thing.”
-What Brendan found is that High performers know what their goal is and have charted at least 5 moves that can help them get where they want to go.
+As Brendon puts it, “Let’s pause here and remember that the main thing is to keep the main thing the main thing.”
+What Brendon found is that High performers know what their goal is and have charted at least 5 moves that can help them get where they want to go.